lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-event-sourced-entity/src/main/resources/archetype-resources/README.md

 ]]#
-This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it, it may be useful to read up on [developing services](https://docs.kalix.io/services/) and in particular the [Java section](https://docs.kalix.io/java/index.html)
+This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it, it may be useful to read up on [developing services](https://docs.kalix.io/services/) and in particular the [Java Protobuf SDK section](https://docs.kalix.io/java-protobuf/index.html)

 #[[
 ## Building